Francis Alÿs: Painting

 "I was profoundly under the spell of pre-Renaissance painting during my years of university in Italy: from Lorenzetti to Fra Angelico.
 Even to this day, my iconography is a combination of that imagery and the language of Mexican sign painting.
 This blend allowed me to find a personal way of materializing images.
 I've never been that interested in a painterly style.
-My images are most often mentally resolved— 'imagined'—by the time they make it to the canvas."

-In the early nineties, Alÿs collaborated with Mexican sign-painters ("rotulistas") to paint enlarged and elaborated versions of his small paintings, which they were invited to reproduce at their own taste.
+My images are most often mentally resolved— 'imagined'—by the time they make it to the canvas."In the early nineties, Alÿs collaborated with Mexican sign-painters ("rotulistas") to paint enlarged and elaborated versions of his small paintings, which they were invited to reproduce at their own taste.
 The generic name of this project was The Liar, the Copy of the Liar (1997).
 His intention is to challenge the idea of the original artwork, rendering the process of making more anonymous and deflating the perceived commercial value of art.

 The paintings of the series Le temps du sommeil were begun in 1996 and often worked on at night.
-They feature visionary dreamlike scenes involving tiny suited men and women acting out strange rituals reminiscent of children's games and gymnastic experiments.
+They feature dreamlike scenes involving tiny suited men and women acting out strange rituals reminiscent of children's games and gymnastic experiments.
 Many of these images anticipate and recall the forms he has employed in his actions, but the paintings connect to his actions in other ways too since their surfaces are worked and re-worked.
 The fact that the images are never final but rather are palimpsests, suggests the deep connection between figurative painting and action art that lies at the heart of Alÿs' work.

-"What justifies my recourse to painting is that it's the shortest way—or sometimes the only way—to translate certain scenarios or situations that cannot be said, that cannot be filmed or performed.
+"What justifies my recourse to painting is that it's the shortest way — or sometimes the only way — to translate certain scenarios or situations that cannot be said, that cannot be filmed or performed.
 It's about entering a situation that could not exist elsewhere, only on the paper or canvas. [...]
 Also, painting allows me to retreat from the sometimes hectic rhythm of the performances and film productions, and to distance myself without losing contact with them. [...]
 When I am translating an ongoing film plot into an image, I'll try to create an image that reflects the intention behind the plot rather than illustrating the facts of the film.
 It functions more like a correspondence, a pendant."